Antifa (Germany): West Germany

 The contemporary antifa movement has its origins in West Germany, in the student-based Außerparlamentarische Opposition (extra-parliamentary opposition) of the 1960s and early 1970s which opposed the alleged "fascism" of the West German government.
 Major factors that formed the backdrop of this movement were criticism of the Vietnam War and the United States, students' anti-authoritarian rebellion against their parents' generation, criticism of professors' dominance of universities and continuity of the societal relations of power, especially the continuity in the civil service since the Nazi era, and the criticism of the centre-left SPD by those to the left of the SPD.

 The earliest contemporary antifa groups that were inspired by the left-wing student movement were founded by the Maoist Communist League in the early 1970s.
-During the 1970s, parts of the Außerparlamentarische Opposition were radicalized, culminating in the formation of terrorist groups like the Red Army Faction, the 2 June Movement and the Revolutionary Cells.
+During the 1970s, parts of the Außerparlamentarische Opposition were radicalized, culminating in the formation of militant groups like the Red Army Faction, the 2 June Movement and the Revolutionary Cells.
 Some of the more radical elements within antifa groups of the late 1970s had contact with the Red Army Faction and the Revolutionary Cells.
 From the late 1980s, the squatter scene and autonomism movement were important in an upswing of the antifa movement.

 Contemporary groups

 The contemporary antifa movement in Germany comprises different anti-fascist groups which usually use the abbreviation antifa and regard Antifaschistische Aktion of the early 1930s as an inspiration.
 Contemporary antifa "has no practical historical connection to the movement from which it takes its name, but is instead a product of West Germany's squatter scene and autonomist movement in the 1980s".
 Many new antifa groups formed from the late 1980s onwards.
-One of the biggest antifascist campaigns in Germany in recent years was the ultimately successful effort to block the annual Nazi-rallies in the east German city of Dresden in Saxony which had grown into "Europe's biggest gathering of Nazis".
+One of the biggest antifascist campaigns in Germany in recent years was the ultimately successful effort to block the annual Neo-Nazi marches in Dresden which had grown into "Europe's biggest gathering of Nazis".

 Unlike Antifaschistische Aktion which had links to the Communist Party of Germany and which was concerned with industrial working-class politics, the late 1980s and early 1990s autonomists were instead independent anti-authoritarian libertarian Marxists and anarcho-communists not associated with any particular party.
 The publication Antifaschistisches Infoblatt, in operation since 1987, sought to expose radical nationalists publicly.